nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Flash memory layout
 ===================

-Depending on whether the bootloader is enabled, the partition layout on the flash memory is set by defining either:
+Depending on whether the bootloader is enabled, the partition layout on the flash memory is set by defining one of the following options:

 * `Memory layout in DTS`_ (bootloader is not enabled)
 * `Memory layout in partition manager`_ (bootloader is enabled)

-The set of required partitions differs depending on the configuration:
+The set of required partitions differs depending on configuration:

 * There must be at least one partition where the code is stored.
-* There must be one partition to store settings.
+* There must be one partition for storing settings.
 * The bootloader, if enabled, will add additional partitions to the set.

 Memory layout in DTS
 --------------------

 When using the flash memory layout in the DTS files, define the ``partitions`` child node in the flash device node (``&flash0``).

-Since the nRF Desktop project uses the partition manager when the bootloader is present, the partition definition from the DTS files is valid only for configurations without the bootloader.
+Since the nRF Desktop application uses the partition manager when the bootloader is present, the partition definition from the DTS files is valid only for configurations without the bootloader.

 .. note::
     If you wish to change the default flash memory layout of the board without editing board-specific files, edit the DTS overlay file.
-    The nRF Desktop project automatically adds the overlay file if the ``dts.overlay`` file is present in the project's board configuration directory.
+    The nRF Desktop application automatically adds the overlay file if the :file:`dts.overlay` file is present in the project's board configuration directory.
     See more in the `Board configuration`_ section.

 .. warning::